MS Excel: MINUTE Function (WS, VBA)

 The MINUTE function can be used in VBA code in Microsoft Excel.

-Let's look at some Excel MINUTE function examples and explore how you would use the MINUTE function in Excel VBA code:
+Let's look at some Excel MINUTE function examples and explore how to use the MINUTE function in Excel VBA code:

 In this example, the variable called LMinute would now contain the value of 13.